Lay Berthing Services for Long-Term Safe Lay Berth for Watson LMSR Vessels

 Scope of Work

-- Period of Performance: Multiple CLINs extending from April 15, 2026, to April 14, 2031, with potential for longer terms.
+- Period of Performance: Multiple CLINs, extending from April 15, 2026, to April 14, 2031, with potential for longer terms.

-- NAICS Code: 488390 (Other Support Activities for Transportation), with a size standard of $47 Million.
+- NAICS Code: 488390 (Other Support Activities for Transportation), Size Standard: $47 Million.

 Submission & Evaluation

-- Evaluation: Award will be made to the responsible offeror whose proposal meets all Technical Acceptability requirements and offers the lowest evaluated price (Lowest Price Technically Acceptable - LPTA).
+Proposals must be submitted via email to the Contracting Officer in two separate PDF volumes: Technical and Price.
+Award will be made to the responsible offeror whose proposal meets all Technical Acceptability requirements and offers the Lowest Price Technically Acceptable (LPTA).

 - Primary: Henry H. Puppe (henry.puppe@dot.gov)